Brotherscodes/Cyber_Security_Intrusion_Prevention/README.md

 Living in a digital age, Cybersecurity is not only necessary but crucial.
 Preparedness is key to swiftly detecting and remedying an attack.
 Preventative measures can help secure information on a scale of one's social security information through national security.
 We chose this topic to inform the general public of DDoS attacks, the common variables associated, and preventative measure they can take.

+## Questions we are seeking to answer with our data:

+1. How does a DDoS attack happen?

+2. What does a DDoS attack affect?

+3. Who is the target audience for DDoS attacks?

+4. What preventative measures can be taken to protect the average user from a malicious DDoS attack?

 ## Description of our source data:

 - Intrusion Detection Evaluation Dataset (CIC-IDS2017) from the Canadian Institute for Cybersecurity.

 Description taken from [Data Source](https://www.unb.ca/cic/datasets/ids-2017.html):